 - Is responsible for delayed tanning and burning

 - Significantly promotes the development of skin cancer

-- Most solar UVB is filtered by the atmosphere
+- And most solar UVB is filtered by the atmosphere.

 As for UVA:

 - UVA can penetrate into the deeper layers of the skin

 - Is responsible for the immediate tanning effects of the sun